 - Introduction to the Quick Search

 - The Quick Search in Detail

+- Summary of the Search Results

 - Which Tickets Do I Find via Quick Search?

 - Which Customers Do I Find via Quick Search?

 - Which Resources Do I Find via Quick Search?

 B.3.1.1 Introduction to the Quick Search